arkanmgerges/cafm.identity/README.md

 `pip install hupper`

 **4 - Init kafka topics and schemas**
-Open the terminal go the root of this repo, then issue the following commands:
+Open the terminal go to src/resource/script of this repo, then issue the following commands:
 `pipenv shell`
-`cd src/resource/script`
+`pipenv install`
 **You need python 3 and higher to run the script** `python admin_script.py`  This will print the help, now issue the command
 `python admin_script.py init-kafka-topics-and-schemas`